 Alyn Spiller is a freelance digital artist currently based in Wales.
-He has been in the industry for over six years, working as a concept artist and illustrator with a specialty in environment art.
+He has been in the industry for many years, working as a concept artist and illustrator with a specialty in environmental art.

 His main focus is on fantasy and Sci-Fi genres, working with such clients as Cryptozoic Entertainment, GamerMats & Fantasy Flight Games, creating work for the official Lord of the Rings, Game of Thrones and Warhammer board/card games.